 We currently anticipate utilizing leverage.
 We have received a commitment to arrange the Credit Facility, which is expected to become effective shortly after this offering is completed.
 We intend to use borrowings under the Credit Facility to invest in portfolio companies.
 The Credit Facility is expected to initially provide us up to \$200.0 million in available borrowings and is expected to expire in 2016.
 The Credit Facility is expected to include an accordion feature whereby we will be allowed to increase the amount of the Credit Facility up to \$600.0 million.
+The Credit Facility is expected to have a revolving period of 36 months.
 The base lending rate for borrowings under the Credit Facility is expected to be LIBOR plus (i) 2.25% while the Credit Facility is in its revolving period and (ii) 4.25% thereafter.
 We may also issue preferred stock and/or notes, enter into total return swaps, or other derivatives and borrow funds from banks and other financial institutions.